SAP-samples/btp-cf-multitenant-extension/README.md

 ## SAP BTP Multitenancy Model

-In this tutorial we will be using some keywords like provider account, sunscriber account, provisioning, onboarding and data isolation.
+In this tutorial, we will be using some keywords like provider account, subscriber account, provisioning, onboarding and data isolation.
 Let's start with the **Provider** account.
 A provider is the vendor of the application.
-Persona who is going to build, deliver and operate the multitenant saas solution for all the subscribers.
+Persona is going to build, deliver and operate the multitenant saas solution for all the subscribers.

 **Subscriber** is the consumer of the application.
 Persona who is going to use the multitenant SaaS solution.

-**Provisioning** is the process of onboarding new subscriber to the multitenant SaaS solution.
-During provisioning proccess, tenant database schema is created, any dependency is injected into the subscriber subaccount.
+**Provisioning** is the process of onboarding new subscribers to the multitenant SaaS solution.
+During the provisioning process, tenant database schema is created, any dependency is injected into the subscriber subaccount.

 ## BTP multitenancy model - Provider's point of view
 ![Account Model](/documentation/images/account%20model.png)

 ## Database Schema Segregation Recommendation
 There are multiple ways to achieve database schema segregation.
 The recommendation is to have a dedicated database schema for each tenant.
 In this tutorial, we will be using 'hdi-container' based model for database schema segregation.
-This provides unique database schema and credentials for each of the tenants ensuring additional security and data isolation.
+This provides a unique database schema and credentials for each of the tenants ensuring additional security and data isolation.

 ![Database schema recommendation](/documentation/images/tenant%20data%20seperation.jpeg)